ZenSoft17/React-crud-application/README.md

 Note : You should copy the folder in local server and change route endpoints in frontend calls.

-DATABASE : the database is in write sql and is in server/db.
+DATABASE : the database is in write sql and should to a server/db.